 Leave of Absence

 An approved Leave of Absence allows a student to take a temporary break from graduate study and enrollment requirements while remaining in good standing with the University and his or her department.
 Leaves can last anywhere from one to three semesters (including the summer session).
-Leave time taken does not count toward the student’s time to degree and the student does not have to reapply to the program when he or she returns.
+Time during an approved leave does not count toward the student’s time to degree and the student does not have to reapply to the program when he or she returns.
 It is expected that the student is temporarily ceasing work toward the degree and is in no way utilizing University resources during the period of leave.

-A student wishing to request a Leave of Absence should contact his or her advisor in advance.
-If the department supports the leave request, the advisor, Director of Graduate Studies or designated staff person will work with the student to submit the required documentation to COGA.
+A student wishing to request a Leave of Absence should contact his or her adviser in advance.
+If the department supports the leave request, the adviser, Director of Graduate Studies or designated staff person will work with the student to to complete the LOA Petition Form and submit the form to COGA.